jashwanth0726/Linux-Basics/README.md

 ## Man Pages

+> **What are Man Pages?**
+> Man pages (short for *manual pages*) are the built-in documentation system in Linux.
+Every command comes with a man page that explains what it does, what options it accepts, and how to use it — all right from your terminal, no internet needed.
+Think of it as the official instruction manual bundled with every tool on your system.
+>
+> **How to use:** Run `man <command>` to open the manual for any command.
+For example, `man ls` opens the manual for the `ls` command.
+Use the arrow keys to scroll, and press `q` to quit.

 - Use `/` inside a man page to search for any string.
 - Press `n` to jump to the **next** match, `N` for the **previous** match.
 - Use `?` to search **backwards**.